Killing of Christian Hall

-Christian Joseph Hall (October 31, 2001 – December 30, 2020) was a 19-year-old Chinese American man from Stroudsburg, Pennsylvania, who was shot and killed by Pennsylvania State troopers on December 30, 2020.
+Christian Joseph Hall (October 31, 2001 – December 30, 2020) was a 19-year-old Chinese American man from Stroudsburg, Pennsylvania, who was shot and killed by Pennsylvania State troopers in neighboring Bartonsville, Pennsylvania, on December 30, 2020.
 The police had been responding to a report about Hall, who was suspected to be suicidal and found with a firearm.
 Though he appeared to surrender, Hall was shot after allegedly again picking the gun up from the ground after commands not to, then raising his arms while holding the gun.

 Background

 Hall was born Chen Zhi Bo (陈志波) on October 31, 2001, in Shanghai, China.
 Shortly after his first birthday, he was adopted by Gareth J. Hall and Fe Hall, who are of African and Latino and Filipino descent respectively.
 He had his name officially changed to Christian Joseph Hall.
 As a child, he was diagnosed with reactive attachment disorder and later depression.

-Hall had faced increasing mental health challenges due to the COVID-19 pandemic and was most recently affected by the loss of his usual therapy counsellor, followed by a break-up with his on-off girlfriend in October, after another man had threatend to kill himself over her.
+Hall had faced increasing mental health challenges due to the COVID-19 pandemic and was most recently affected by the loss of his usual therapy counsellor, followed by a break-up with his on-off girlfriend in October, after another man had threatened to kill himself over her.

 Incident

 On December 30, 2020, Hall was dropped off at his workplace at a convenience store by his mother.
-He walked to an overpass of Pennsylvania Route 33 above Interstate 80 and at 1:30 p.m., Hall called emergency services to report a "suicider", resulting in the arrival of police.
+He walked to an overpass of Pennsylvania Route 33 above Interstate 80 near mile marker 302A, and at 1:30 p.m., Hall called emergency services to report a "suicider", resulting in the arrival of police.
 Footage of the scene showed him pacing around and clutching what appears to be a gun.
 Initial reports said Hall placed it on the ground after being ordered to do so, and began negotiating with the officers, but soon picked it up again.
 Around 1:38 p.m., Hall was shot seven times by the troopers.
 Hall was carrying a pellet gun and allegedly picked it back up from the ground, after commands issued by the police.
 Hall, while still possessing the gun, began to raise his arms and hands when he was shot.
 He was taken to the Lehigh Valley Hospital-Pocono in East Stroudsburg, where he later died from his injuries.